 The curve rises first rapidly & then slowly until it reaches a maximum of 8.8 MeV at A = 56, corresponding to Iron nucleus.
 It then drops very slowly to about 7.6 MeV at A = 238(U).

 The intermediate nuclei are most stable because they have greatest average binding energy ranging from 8.8 to 7.6 MeV.
 This means that the greatest amount of energy is required to break them in their nucleons.

 The light nuclei with A < 20 are least stable except 2He(4), 6C(12), and O(16) because they are even-tempered even nuclei. i.e. the number of protons is even number.

 Packing Fraction :

-We observed that atomic mass are not whole number.
-This divergence of masses of nucleus from whole number was studied by Aston and is expressed in terms of Packing fraction.
+We observed that atomic mass are not the whole number.
+This divergence of masses of the nucleus from the whole number was studied by Aston and is expressed in terms of Packing fraction.

 Packing fraction is defined as :

-where zM(A) is actual mass of nucleus and A is mass number.
+where zM(A) is the actual mass of the nucleus and A is the mass number.

 Since, zM(A) = Actual mass – mass number